 Small Business Loan Step #5: Follow up and don’t give up

 The time it takes to process your loan request depends on a variety of factors, including how quickly you respond to a bank’s requests for information or documents.
 You can also avoid frustration by discussing expectations and deadlines early on when you meet with your banker.
-Appelgren says to help ensure a good experience and outcome, keep in contact with your lender and don’t give up if you encounter challenges or delays.
+To help create a good experience and outcome, keep in contact with your lender and don’t give up if you encounter challenges or delays.

-As the top 7(a) SBA lender for 25 years in Utah and for 17 years in Idaho, Zions Bank’s team of bankers can help you find the right loan for your small business.
-Apply for a business loan online anytime or visit your local Zions Bank branch.
+As a preferred SBA lender, Zions Bank’s team of relationship managers can help you find the right SBA loan for your business.
+Apply for a business loan online* anytime or visit a local Zions Bank branch to learn more.